Convert anything, at global scale.

 Why convert NanoMD to DIB?

-Convert to DIB when a Windows application, print path, or clipboard-oriented workflow expects device-independent bitmap data.
+Choose DIB as target when a Windows application, print path, or clipboard-oriented workflow expects device-independent bitmap data.

 What changes when converting NanoMD to DIB?